 Making a natural garlic spray is an easy and effective way to get rid of melon aphids, rose aphids, apple aphids, and other pests.

-Take out 4 to 5 cloves of garlic and blend them up in 2 cups of water.
-Strain and add a few drops of organic liquid soap, then shake well.
+Blend 4 to 5 cloves of garlic in 2 cups of water.
+Strain, add a few drops of organic liquid soap, and shake well.

-The strong garlic odor will deter the aphids and act as an insecticide.
+The pungent garlic odor will deter the aphids and act as an insecticide.
 Spray this DIY garlic spray directly on infested plant leaves.

 The spray also works as a deterrent.
 The pungent garlic aroma repels the aphids from feeding on host plants.